 Both discrete and distributed source models use dipoles or regional sources as their basic elements to model brain activity.
 However, the relationship between the number of sources and the number of recording sensors differs between those two approaches.
-This has a number of consequences that are listed schematically in the table on the next page.
+This has several consequences that are listed schematically in the table on the next page.